RealStr1ke/dotfiles/README.md

 ## To-Do List
  - Rebuild ags config from scratch using astal
  - Finish tooling for dotfiles
+ - For the config stuff have a way to save the currently active symlinks and be able to refresh them (add dry run too lol)

 ### To-Do List (Old)
  - AGS